teamforus/foundation/manuals/product/forus/configuration.md

 ## Configuration manual
 The purpose of this manual is to discribe what is needed to implement Forus.
 There are a few important points that are critical to configure.
 Following this manual will help make sure nothing is missed.

-Note: this manual is under construction.
+**Note:** this manual is under construction and currently incomplete.

 ## Setting up a new organisation
 The first step is setting up the organisation.
 Carefully configure the email adresses and email settings, to make sure that the right messages go to the right mailboxes.